chef/automate/components/docs-chef-io/content/automate/ha_migrate_bastion.md

     ```
 {{< note >}}
 - If there is more than one CLI package available, use the latest one
-- If there is more than one deployment package available, identify the version used in *OB machine and use the same version.
-Run ls -la /hab/ in *OB machine to find the version
+- If there is more than one deployment package available, identify the version used in the Original/Old Bastion machine and use the same version.
+Run ls -la /hab/ in the Original/Old Bastion machine to find the version
 {{< /note >}}

 2. Install CLI and add it to the `/bin`